 KDT Advisors, LLC is required to make clients aware of information that has changed since the last annual update to the Firm Brochure ("Brochure"), especially information that may be important to them.
 Clients can then determine whether to review the brochure in its entirety or to contact us with questions about the changes.

-Since our last annual amendment filed on 03/08/2023, we do not have any material changes to disclose.
+Since our last annual amendment filed on 03/06/2024, we do have the following material change(s) to disclose: